-The MPU Water Utility has two state-of-the-art water treatment plants, utilizing microfiltration membranes as an absolute physical barrier to pathogenic organisms found in Lake Michigan, such as Cryptosporidium and Giardia.
+The Water Utility has two state-of-the-art water treatment plants, which utilize microfiltration membranes as an absolute physical barrier to pathogenic organisms found in Lake Michigan, such as Cryptosporidium and Giardia.

 - Water Treatment Plant and High Service Pumps

 Lake water enters the raw water pump houses through two intakes located one mile and two miles off the Lake Michigan shoreline.